Activity A: Setting the agenda of the workshop (7/7)

 8. Prepare relevant and concrete country examples to trigger question formulation

-Examples are key for helping the participants in the workshop: they need to go through the question formulation process and practise by themselves how impact pathways models can help.
-Thus, it is important that these have been prepared and tested by the person facilitating the process before the workshop itself.
+Concrete examples are key to a better understanding for the participants in the workshop: the participants need to go through the question formulation process and practise by themselves how impact pathways models can help.
+Thus, it is important that the facilitator prepares and practices relevant and clear examples prior the workshop.

-Especially in the first NIPN cycle of ‘question-analysis-dissemination’, it has proven difficult for participants to grasp what are possible policy-relevant questions and how to formulate a good question.
-To initiate the process, it is recommended that workshop participants are provided with examples which are as concrete as possible.
+Especially when participants engage for a first time in the NIPN cycle of ‘question-analysis-dissemination’, it has proven challenging for participants to grasp what are possible policy-relevant questions and how come to a well-formulated question.
+Concrete examples will help them to initiate and understand the process.

-Questions which have been proposed as priority questions in Step 1 may provide a good starting point for developing the examples for the workshop.
+The priority questions which are the output of Step 1 (see section 2.2) may provide a good starting point for developing the examples for the workshop.
 In all cases, it is important to:

-- Ensure that examples are available and prepared ahead for participants to practise with.
+- Ensure that examples are prepared prior to the workshop and are available on paper / on screen for participants to practise with.

 - Present and explain at least one unique example to all participants, independent of whether it relates to their own sector or not.

 - Include examples of sector-specific questions that are aligned to nutrition-sensitive topics in the MPPA, to facilitate understanding by the sector experts.

 The four steps described in this guidance note for formulating policy-relevant questions can be applied at any administrative level.

 In cases where the NIPN operational cycle is implemented at decentralised or sub-national level, it is important that the steps described in this guidance note lead to question formulation that allows a policy dialogue around the specific needs and specific strategic priorities at sub-national level.